Peter Nicks

 He directed the 2012 documentary film The Waiting Room.
 It follows the life and times of patients, doctors, and staff at Highland Hospital, a safety-net hospital in Oakland, California.

-In 2015 Nicks received a United States Artists (USA) fellowship.
+In 2015, Nicks received a United States Artists (USA) fellowship.

-In 2017 he released The Force (2017 film), a documentary about reform measures at the Oakland Police Department.
+In 2017, he released The Force, a documentary about reform measures at the Oakland Police Department.

-In January 2021 the third in his planned trilogy about Oakland public institutions, Homeroom (2021 film), received its world premiere at the online Sundance Film Festival.
+In January 2021, the third in his planned trilogy about Oakland public institutions, Homeroom (2021 film), received its world premiere at the online Sundance Film Festival.
 The film is a documentary following the Oakland High School class of 2020 through their senior year.
 The 2019-2020 year started normally, with students focusing on education as well as activism for social justice.
-But it took an unexpected turn when the Covid-19 pandemic forced the students into isolation, with virtual classes and no graduation ceremony.
+But it took an unexpected turn when the COVID-19 pandemic forced the students into isolation, with virtual classes and no graduation ceremony.

 Nicks next directed Stephen Curry: Underrated, which premiered at the 2023 Sundance Film Festival.

+In 2025, Nicks served as an executive producer on Hurricane Katrina: Race Against Time directed by Traci A. Curry, for National Geographic.